masiddique/meghna-hugo/exampleSite/content/english/blog/locationIntelligence.md

 ---
 ##### Are you confused where should you open your new outlet?
 What is your growth potential given competitors in the same locality?
 Créneau answers your questions on the basis of AI-driven spatial analytics.

-We have served clients in various aspects related to Location Intelligence such as:
+We have served clients in various aspects related to Location Intelligence & Geomarketing.
+To exemplify, say you run a fuel station, and now you intend to expand your business and open new filling points.
+The effort to pick a good location is enormous, not just due to high costs of the real estate and licensing fee, but also

 > Design is not just what it looks like and feels like.
 Design is how it works.